kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

 order: 2
 ---
 # ElasticSearch configuration
-Most important configuration is to configure the way Kestra connect to ElasticSearch cluster.
+Another important configuration is to configure the way Kestra connects to the ElasticSearch cluster.

 Here is a minimal configuration example :
 ```yaml